selkovjr/gt-2-thermistor-experiment/README.md

 ### Nominal values

-Setting thermostat parameters from Semitec's data sheet produces a limited but uncomfortably large deviation.
+Setting thermostat parameters from ATC Semitec data sheet resulted in a limited but uncomfortably large deviation.
 Especially uncomfortable is its direction: it makes the termistor appear cooler than the probe.
-Still, in the absence of accurate information, it is not a terrible solution.
-With proper tune-up, it results in a working thermostat.
-It is impossible to tell how accurate it is.
+Still, in the absence of calibration data, it is not a terrible solution.
+With proper tune-up, it can result in a working thermostat.
+The downside of this approach is that it is impossible to tell how accurate it will be.

-### Nominal values with measured room temperature resistance
+### Nominal values with measured room-temperature resistance

+Measuring thermistor resistance at room temperature can be done fairly accurately.
+With ambient temperature at 21&degC;, the gradient inside the hot end is negligible.
+Adjusting the Steinhart-Hart equation using the measured room-temperature resistance (98400&Ohm; in this case) resulted in somewhat better behavior.
+It is still wrong, but not as wrong as with all nominal values informing the thermostat.

+Note that the measured resistance is within the factory tolerance of 3%.

+### Zero gradient assumption

+A na&iuml;ve approach to calibration would be to ignore thermal resistance between the thermistor and the probe.
+This may be a fair assumption in the case of a small heater block, such as the original RepRap block or pretty much every hot end seen on the market today.
+It is an even better assumption if the heater block is insulated.
+I noticed the current trend in 3D printer design is to insulate the hot ends as much as possible; that should improve temmperature accuracy, possibly allowing for **in situ** calibration.

-Among all estimates of Steinhart-Hart coefficients, I like the one that minimizes model residuals in the most sensible way &mdash; without obvious second-order distortions.
+Among all estimates of Steinhart-Hart coefficients, I like the one that minimizes model residuals in the most sensible way, without obvious second-order distortions.